-The editorial board of the scientific professional edition Ukrainian Antarctic Journal accepts for publication scientific papers, short reports, reviews and reviews commissioned by the editorial board that comply with the following rules.
+The Editorial Board of the scientific professional edition Ukrainian Antarctic journal (UAJ) accepts for publication scientific papers, short notes, reviews that comply with the following rules.
 The author is responsible for the scientific content of the article.

 General requirements for manuscripts